jedisct1/EtchDNS/README.md

 ## Configuration

 EtchDNS uses a TOML configuration file to control all aspects of its behavior.
-A complete example with documentation can be found in the included [`config.toml`](config.toml) file.
+A complete example with documentation can be found in the included [`etchdns.toml`](etchdns.toml) file.

 Key configuration sections include: